Making Sense of Revelation 20:

 Verse 20:5a Anomaly

 There is an anomaly in Rev 20:5a – “The rest of the dead did not come to life until the thousand years were ended.”
 This sentence is not found in the oldest and most reliable manuscripts, including the Codex Sinaiticus and the oldest Aramaic (Syriac) manuscript, called the Khabouris Codex.
+In fact, there are 35 ancient manuscripts that do not have that sentence.

 This spurious sentence is probably some ancient preacher’s personal notes which he had written between the lines.
 Then they were likely moved into the main text by later copyists.